 Keep scrolling to see the fine details of Imtiaz’s modern casual office space.

-This office study is cool and collected and remained so even through the challenges of COVID-19.
-The project was designed in a series of phases, the first beginning pre-COVID, in which the old carpet came out to make room for the new light oak floors.
-But things quickly stalled as product and furniture shipments were delayed.
+This office study is cool and collected and remained so even through the challenges of the past year.
+The project was designed in a series of phases, but things quickly stalled as product and furniture shipments were delayed.
 Imtiaz also wanted to keep her family healthy and did not visit until she felt it was safe to do so.

 Despite the onset challenges, progress was quickly made as Imtiaz began to make her mark on the room.
 One of her favorite features of the room is the antique Pakistan rug, which happens to be a family heirloom.
 “The area rug is a handmade piece and was gifted to my mother from her family.
 She brought it with her when she first came to the U.S. 35 years ago,” Imtiaz notes.
 “The rug is such a beautiful contrast with the deep green walls and adds to the overall moody feel in the office.”